sourceduty/International_Compatibility/README.md

 - Collect the 975 scores for the 195 countries across the five dimensions (Political, Economic, Social, Cultural, Environmental).
 - Calculate the International Compatibility Score (ICS) for all 195 countries.
-- There is a total of 390 different calcuations required to complete the analysis.
+- There is a total of 390 different calculations using ChatGPT required to complete the analysis.

 #
 ### Related Links